 Charles O. Nussbaum is Associate Professor of Philosophy at the University of Texas at Arlington.

 “Charles Nussbaum has given us an extraordinarily rich book, which uses the tools of analytic philosophy and the resources of cognitive science to explore the delightful mystery that is human musical experience.
 Those with an interest in aesthetics, in connections between cognitive science and the humanities, and in the tradition of instrumental music that stretches from Mozart and Beethoven through Mahler and Shostakovich will find this compelling reading.”

-Lawrence Zbikowski, Department of Music, University of Chicago, andauthor of Conceptualizing Music
+—Lawrence Zbikowski, Department of Music, University of Chicago

 “Drawing on a breathtaking range of sources, Nussbaum develops a powerful case for the thesis that musical meaning is embodied, and he uses this to provide an ingenious account of how music influences our emotions.
 This book is hugely inventive, humblingly ambitious, and chock full of ideas that will significantly advance the study of musical cognition.”

 —Jesse J. Prinz, John J. Rogers Professor of Philosophy, University of North Carolina, and author of Furnishing the Mind: Concepts and Their Perceptual Basis